Worship at St John’s and beyond

 Services on Sunday mornings

-On Sundays in normal times we come together for either Morning Worship (a Service of the Word led by our Authorised Lay Ministers) or the celebration of Holy Communion.
+On Sundays we come together at 11am for either Morning Worship (a Service of the Word led by our Authorised Lay Minister) or the celebration of Holy Communion.
 Singing is a key part of both services; St John's is fortunate to be able to call on the services of two faithful organists.

 Over the last year there has been a rise in the number of people receiving Holy Communion in their homes.
 This is an important ministry for those who are not able to attend church due to physical frailty.
 This ministry is open to anyone.
 Holy Communion at home can be a simple service of one-to-one worship and prayer, or it can be for a group of family and friends gathered in support of an elderly or isolated person.
 If you know someone who would benefit from this ministry, please speak to Revd Stephen.
 And ... please do not assume that he is too busy!
 There is always time to bring God’s love into the lives of those who feel alone and forgotten.